Stop Bugging Me! Evading Modern-Day Wiretapping Using Adversarial Perturbations: Privacy Preservation in the Real World

 \subsection{Real-World Evaluation}

-We use the setup described above to evaluate the UAP in the real world.
-Each experiment follows similar steps: On the Speaker side, an external speaker device plays audio samples from the Project Debater dataset to the TED's microphone.
-Each sample is played twice: a clean sample without distortion and a perturbed sample in which the UAP was added to the clean sample by the TED.
-Then, the data is sent to the Speaker's NUC, which sends the audio to the NUC on the Listener side via Skype.
+We use the setup presented in \fig{app-rw-framework} to evaluate the UAP in the real world and compare its performance to the random edge and random integer perturbations.
+For each of the three perturbations, the experiment follows similar steps: On the Speaker side, external speakers play the audio samples from the Project Debater dataset that are recorded with the TED's microphone.
+Each sample is played twice: a clean sample without distortion and a sample in which the perturbation was added to the clean audio by the TED.
+Then, the data is sent to the Speaker's NUC, which sends the audio to the Listener's NUC via Skype.
 We simulate the Eavesdropper in a controlled environment in which the Deep Speech streaming model runs on the NUC on each side.
-On the Speaker side, the audio is collected from the NUC's input source, while on the Listener side the data is collected from the application's output.
-On each side, the Deep Speech model receives the audio stream and transcribes it.
+On the Speaker side, the audio is collected from the NUC's input source, while on the Listener side, the data is collected from the application's output.
+On each side, the Deep Speech model receives the audio stream and transcribes it in real time.
 Finally, the transcript is sent to the TextRazor API, which outputs a list of topics and their corresponding confidence scores.
-Using the output for both clean and perturbed audio samples, we measure the performance using the Recall@10 and NDCG@10 metrics.
+Using the output for both the clean and perturbed audio samples, we measure the performance using the $PPL_{\tau}$ and Recall@10 metrics.

-The results presented in Figure~\ref{fig:amplitudes} show that the distortion caused by one UAP can be controlled by using constant multiplication.
-Thus, to create a UAP that has similar results to $\delta_{300}$, we can multiply $\delta_{150}$ by two in real time.
-To reflect realistic use of the UAP, we choose $\delta_{150}$ as the UAP added by the TED and manually tune its volume.
-The distortion of the perturbation is measured using the SNR.